What is Full Mouth Reconstruction?

 - Multiple missing teeth

 - Many teeth with failing fillings

 When teeth are angled in unusual directions, chipped or cracked, they can make tooth surfaces hard to reach for cleaning.
 This allows bacteria to grow and consume parts of your teeth as well as wear down gum tissue.
 If the bacteria are not treated, it can lead to gum disease.

 We have seen our patients experience a range of benefits after a full mouth reconstruction including:

 Improved oral health

 This is one of the greatest benefits because it targets problems like dental decay and gum disease that lead to tooth loss and consequent loss of chewing function, TMJ (temporomandibular joint) disorder resulting from increased pressure on joints.
 TMJ disorder can cause muscle pain, headaches and even develop into a serious joint disease.
 Fixing these problems early helps to achieve better results with less complicated treatments, reduced treatment time and lower cost.

 Better overall health

-It is crucial to have good oral health because periodontal diseases, infections around the structure of the teeth, has been linked to increased likelihood of developing a range of health problems including heart disease, type 2 diabetes, high cholesterol, stroke and even some cancers.
+It is crucial to have good oral health because infections originated from the soft and hard tissues of the mouth (gums, bone, teeth) as, for instance, periodontal disease has been linked to increased likelihood of developing a range of health problems including heart disease, type 2 diabetes, high cholesterol, stroke and even some cancers.
 A full mouth reconstruction decreases chances of having these additional health issues.